Savings rates rocket following base rate hike. Here's the highest saving rates right now

 Will savings rates continue rising?

-If the Bank of England makes further hikes to its base rate then, yes, savings rates are very likely to continue rising.
-However, if you currently have savings it's best not to wait for rates to (potentially) go higher in future.
+While these expected moves can already be priced in, if you currently have savings it may be best to look for a savings account now rather than wit.
 Remember, easy-access accounts allow you to add and withdraw cash at will.
 So if more generous accounts launch in future, you can simply move your money.
 Obviously this flexibility doesn't apply if you opt for a fixed account.

 For more savings tips, and an updated list of the top accounts, take a look at our best savings accounts guide.
 And with rising rates, be aware of going over the Personal Savings Allowance, which you can read about here.